async-graphql/async-graphql/docs/en/src/error_handling.md

 type FieldResult<T> = std::result::Result<T, FieldError>;
 ```

-Any `Error` can be converted to `FieldError` and you can extend error message.
+Any `Error` that implements `std::fmt::Display` can be converted to `FieldError` and you can extend error message.

 Following example shows how to parse an input string to integer.
 When parsing failed, it would return error and attach error message.
+See [ErrorExtensions](error_extensions.md) sections of this book for more details.

 ```rust
 use async_graphql::*;